PeterTolochko/ERGMeta/README.md

 ## References

 Tolochko, P., & Boomgaarden, H. G. (2024).
 Same but different: A comparison of estimation approaches for exponential random graph models for multiple networks.
 Social Networks, 76, 1-11.

+Bürkner, P. C. (2017). brms: An R package for Bayesian multilevel models using Stan.
+Journal of Statistical Software, 80(1), 1-28.